capstone-engine/capstone/docs/cs_v6_release_guide.md

 Because this would completely break maintaining Capstone `v6` and `pre-v6` in a project, we added compatibility headers:

-1. Make `arm64.h` a compatibility header which merely maps every member to the one in the `aarch64.h` header.
+1. `arm64.h` is a compatibility header now, which merely maps every member to the one in the `aarch64.h` header.
+Defining `CAPSTONE_AARCH64_COMPAT_HEADER` before including `capstone.h` will include the headers in the right order.
 2. The `systemz.h` header includes the `systemz_compatibility.h` header if `CAPSTONE_SYSTEMZ_COMPAT_HEADER` is defined.

 We will continue to maintain both headers.